nge-layy/securewatch-soc/docs/phase-05/README.md

 *Screenshot: the original saved search behind the alert, confirming the hardcoded `search src_ip="10.0.2.2"` filter that explains why it did not fire for the new attacker IP.*

-**Solution:** Not yet applied to the saved alert.
-The manually-run `stats count by src_ip` query (Section 4) already demonstrates the correct, generalized replacement logic that the saved alert itself still needs to be updated to use that version instead of the hardcoded IP filter.
-This is being tracked as a follow-up rather than resolved in this phase, since applying it live would change previously-documented Phase 4 configuration.
+**Solution:** No changes were made to the saved alert in this phase.
+The manual `stats count by src_ip` query (Section 4) already shows the correct solution, but the saved alert still uses a hardcoded IP address.
+Updating the alert is planned as a future improvement because changing it now would affect the Phase 4 documentation.

-**Verification:** Confirmed by directly comparing the alert's saved search definition against the source IP actually present in this phase's `Failed password` events.
+**Verification:** This was confirmed by comparing the saved alert's search query with the source IP found in the `Failed password` events during this phase.

-**Lesson Learned:** A detection query that was correct for its original test scenario can silently stop being useful the moment the actual threat comes from a different source than the one it was validated against.
-Hardcoding a specific value (like a test IP) during development is reasonable, but a saved, scheduled production alert needs to be revisited and generalized and otherwise "the alert works" and "the alert would catch a real attacker" can quietly become two different claims.
+**Lesson Learned:** A detection rule that works during testing may fail to detect real attacks if it contains hardcoded values, such as a specific IP address.
+Test values should be replaced with more general search logic before using the alert in a real environment.

 ---